A Decade of PhD: What I’ve Learned from Academia and Industry

 The Back Story

 After spending a couple years building web sites and storefronts (a huge feat in 1995 and 1996!)
-I took a job at a national lab as a systems analyst, supporting older scientists and engineers and helping them get work done.
+I took a job at a national lab as a systems analyst, supporting established scientists and engineers and helping them get work done.
 The main lesson I learned during this time was: Alignment between strategy and objectives doesn’t come for free (teams of people have to spend dedicated time on it), and most people are really disorganized.
 There had to be a better way to get work done.

 A few years later, I was a traveling Solutions Architect, parachuted once or twice a month into CRM software implementation fiascos around the globe.
 My job was to figure out what to do to turn these jobs around — was it a people problem?
 An architecture problem?
 A training problem?
 A systems thinking problem?
 A little of everything?
 I had a couple weeks to make a recommendation, and then I was on to the next project (results were usually pretty good).
 But since this required evaluating technology decisions in the context of business and financial constraints, my boss suggested that I use the tuition benefits offered by my job to get an MBA.
 I had taken 9 credits of science and industrial engineering classes since I’d graduated, so I contacted two of the local MBA schools to see if they’d accept me and my credits.
 Sure enough, one of them did!
 I took evening classes for a year and a half, and eventually ended up with an MBA.
 But I never thought I could (or would) go farther — I’m not that smart, I’d tell myself.
 Also, it’s expensive.
 Also, a PhD would probably make me less marketable.
-(All lies, spoken by a lack of confidence.)
+(All lies, spoken by a lack of confidence and a heavy dose of impostor syndrome.)

 “Will you pay for it?”
 I asked.
 “Sure,” they said.
 I just had to find a suitable program that wouldn’t require me to go full time.
 I’ve always loved learning, and I couldn’t resist the temptation of free education — even if it meant I’d have to balance the demands of a challenging full-time job and a first-time baby at the same time.
 That’s how much I love learning, just for learning’s sake!
 I still didn’t think a PhD had that much value, unless you were studying to be a lab scientist or you were dead set on becoming a historian and teaching for the rest of your life.
 None of these personas was me, but the free education thing sold me, and I didn’t really think about how relevant this step was to my career direction until much later.